UsamaK98/mleng/README.md

 - Vector embeddings for semantic search
 - GraphRAG query processing combining graph and vector search
 - Interactive web interface with Streamlit
-- Fallback mode with ChromaDB when Qdrant is not available

 ## Setup